 So much more to love!
 (Highlights)

-- Very close to the Laguna Art Museum and Las Brisas for sunset viewing
+This park and beach is very close to the Laguna Art Museum and Las Brisas for sunset viewing.

 - NO playground.
 The beach is your playground.